The Counting of the Omer

 We have thus fulfilled the mitzvah of counting the Omer!

-Today on day 28 of counting the Omer up to Shavu’ot we meditate on how Netzach (Enduring Persistence to Overcome and be Victorious) correlates with Malchut (Sovereign Servant Leadership)…
+Today on day 49 of counting the Omer up to Shavu’ot we meditate on how Malchut (Sovereign Dominion/Servant Leadership) correlates with Malchut (Sovereign Dominion/Servant Leadership)